jeepsaintchaos/python-shop-software/readme.txt

 I am not a very good programmer, and this is the first thing I have ever written.
 If you have any issues with it, please figure it out.
 I do not care.
 I havent figured out how to set up automatic updates yet, as i didnt really plan on releasing this.
 But it has been requested.
+This is version 1.2.0
+Changenotes for 1.0.1
+Added Master Record.
+This will create a "Master Record" file in the /projects directory, and write all jobs to it in addition to the individual jobs record.
+Hopefully, printing support and maybe SQL support will be coming eventually.
+Removed project name from customer-facing record, it will only be used to make a filename and to make a header for the master record.
+Project Name would be a good place to put which bay the work was done in, if you have multiple bays.
+I also set the program up to forcibly rewrite the Readme every time the program is opened.
+Changenotes for 1.0.2
+Updated Tax system to accurately reflect tax percentage on paperwork.
+Please remember to provide decimal values when changing these settings.
+Future goals: Implement auto-update, convert .py to .exe, encrypt config.ini, and make a GUI.
+Changenotes for 1.2.0:
+Wow, we have come a long way.
+Now with f strings!
+Seriously, this is a major update.
+Im including a TimeTracker in order to better keep track of time.
+You will be able to write down your tasks and times and include it with the main invoice generated.
+Have a great day!